Skip to content

 Alfred’s forebears ran a foundry equipment and chemical supply business and, right from the start, he brought his steelworks knowledge to bear; ensuring that Foundrax’s Brinell testing machines were built to withstand industrial shop-floor conditions – and this has been the case ever since.

-Alfred also invented the CO2 casting process – a major achievement that very few in the industry are aware of, though his name is on the patent in several European countries.
+Alfred also co-invented the CO2 casting process (with his brother) – a major achievement that very few in the industry are aware of, though his name is on the patent in several European countries, and Canada.
 This process significantly improved the cohesion of the mould medium, thereby reducing the possibility of fragmentation and a failed cast, and it remains in use today.

 Alfred Austin